Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 An AI assistant is a digital helper.
 Such tools can assist users in completing tasks, accessing information, or interacting with software systems in a human-like manner.
 Unlike a basic chatbot, an AI assistant is often context-aware.
 Moreover, it integrates across multiple services (like calendars, CRM, and other systems) to streamline the process of task performance for users.

 Siri or Google Assistant are good examples of such apps.
-Among other things, they can dial a number to make a call, type a message, or set a reminder based on users’ requests.
+Among other things, they can dial a number to make a call, type a message, or set a reminder based on users' requests.

 ### What Is an AI Agent?